SamNag/wtech2025_hajko_nagy/README.md

 ```bash
 npm run dev
 ```
-After running seeders, items, fake orders, and users will be created.
+After running seeders, items, sample orders, and users will be created.
 You can log in with the following credentials:

 **For admin:**